mchelen/chelen.m.cv/index.md

 ### Volunteer ###
- - Volunteer at The Open Knowledge Foundation September 2008 - Present (1 year 10 months)
+ - Volunteer at The Open Knowledge Foundation September 2008 - Present
   Communicate with scientific community through open science discussion list, assist organization and coverage of web-based meetings. http://okfn.org

  - Volunteer at Open Science Information
-May 2008 - Present (2 years 2 months)
+May 2008 - Present
   Support community of science researchers, writers, students, and the public through online forums and web services.
 Develop and operate HTML, Javascript, XML, and JSON serving applications through PHP and MySQL.

-### Education ###

-Carnegie Mellon University
-Bachelor of Science, Biological Sciences, 2001 - 2005
-Minor: Chemical Sciences

 ### Honors and Awards ###
  - BioTorrents: A File Sharing Service for Scientific Data, Acknowledged (doi:10.1371/journal.pone.0010071), 2010